colinmollenhour/Cm_Cache_Backend_Redis/README.md

  - Uses the [phpredis PECL extension](https://github.com/nicolasff/phpredis) for best performance (requires **master** branch or tagged version newer than Aug 19 2011).
  - Falls back to standalone PHP if phpredis isn't available using the [Credis](https://github.com/colinmollenhour/credis) library.
- - Tagging is fully supported, implemented using the Redis "set" and "hash" datatypes for efficient tag management.
+ - Tagging is fully supported, implemented using the Redis "set" and "hash" data types for efficient tag management.
  - Key expiration is handled automatically by Redis.
  - Supports unix socket connection for even better performance on a single machine.
  - Supports configurable compression for memory savings.
 Can choose between gzip, lzf and snappy and can change configuration without flushing cache.